Daniela Stracchi

-Daniela Stracchi (born 2 September 1983) is an Italian football midfielder.
-She plays for Atalanta Mozzanica in the women's Serie A.
+Daniela Stracchi (born 2 September 1983) is an Italian football midfielder who plays for Atalanta Mozzanica in the women's Serie A.

 Club career

-She have played for ASD Fiammamonza 1970, since 2006, and ASD Torres Calcio since 2008.
-In the July 2014 signs an agreement with ASD Mozzanica, club of homonymous town in the province of Bergamo, Lombardy.
+She has played for ASD Fiammamonza 1970 and ASD Torres Calcio In July 2014 she signed an agreement with ASD Mozzanica, a club of homonymous town in the province of Bergamo, Lombardy.

 International career

 She was called up to be part of the national team for the UEFA Women's Euro 2013.

+Stracchi was called up to the Italy squad for the UEFA Women's Euro 2017.